kaelemc/vrnetlab/vstc/README.md

 ## Example

-You should use the Spirent vSTC with the `linux` kind in your topology definition.
+You should use the Spirent vSTC with the `generic_vm` kind in your topology definition.

 Interface naming follows `ethX` naming convention, with `eth0` reserved for the clab management network.